Is Celsius Bad for You? The Truth from a Dietitian

 Is drinking Celsius good for you?

 Right on the front of the can Celsius claims to provide “essential energy, accelerates metabolism, and burns body fat”.
-Those are some pretty exciting sounding claims.
+Let’s look at whether those claims actually hold up.

 Does Celsius Boost Your Metabolism?